 Below, we’ve broken down your typical year into seasons, allowing you to easily find a craft activity that’s suitable for a specific time of the year and ultimately an individual’s specific abilities, giving you everything you need to engage in some fun-filled activities that will keep seniors smiling all year round!

 Starting off the year, we have the spring season.
 Spring is all about new life and rebirth, especially after a cold winter.
 There are many arts and craft activities that can fall under this category, helping you to effortlessly celebrate what is commonly known as one of the most beautiful times of the year.

 The most common craft during the Easter period is decorating eggs.
 It doesn’t matter whether you’re using plain eggs or decorating the packaging of chocolate eggs, this is a fun-filled activity that will keep seniors busy and creatively engaged for hours.

-These eggs can then be used throughout a nursing home to decorate it, giving out to other members of the home, or even family members and loved ones as gifts.
+These eggs can then be used throughout a nursing home or assisted living facility to decorate it, giving out to other members of the home, or even family members and loved ones as gifts.
 The variety here is limitless, and seniors can work together or individually, depending on what they want to do.

 Homemade Easter/Valentine’s Day Cards

 For this activity, just like the eggs, these cards can be used to give to other residents of a nursing home or can be handed over/sent to loved ones wishing them a happy Easter.
 This activity is easy to set up since you’ll only need paper or cards and then whatever extras you want for the decorations.

 You can use pens and pencils, paint, or you can search online or at your local craft store for Easter-themed craft materials to really help your senior’s get creative.